Keyboard shortcuts

 4. Inside the closure, this resolves to the bound receiver

 No vtable needed.
-Method dispatch is just a hash map lookup that walks the superclass chain.
+Method dispatch is a hash map lookup that walks the superclass chain.

-Inheritance: Just Linked Lists
+Inheritance: Linked Lists All the Way Down

 Lox’s inheritance is single-inheritance only.
 That means the class hierarchy is a linked list: